Supabase MCP server

 3. Copy the token immediately as you won't be able to see it again

-Configure your MCP client (such as Cursor) with the following JSON configuration:
+Configure your MCP client (such as Cursor) to use this server.
+Most MCP clients store the configuration as JSON:

 {